 Recommended: 10 Credit Card Rules You Should Know

 New credit accounts make up 10% of your FICO score.
-Banks worry that when a person opens several lines of credit in a short period of time, they are at greater risk of defaulting on their loans.
-As a result, new lines of credit can ding your credit score.
+If you open several lines of credit in a short period of time, it can indicate to banks that you may be at greater risk of defaulting on your loans.
+As a result, new lines of credit can lower your credit score.

-Not only that, but simply applying for new credit can hurt your score.
+Even applying for new credit can hurt your score.
 When you apply for a credit card or loan, your lender will make what is known as a “hard inquiry” to view your credit report.
-Lenders may see those seeking new credit as more risky, so hard inquiries can also have a negative effect.
+Hard inquiries can have a negative effect because seeking new credit may be seen as a greater risk for lenders.

 Checking your own credit doesn’t lower your score.
-A credit check that doesn’t hurt your record is considered a “soft inquiry.”
+This is considered a “soft inquiry.”

 Mistakes on your credit report can lead to a lower score.
 That’s why it’s important that you monitor your credit report regularly and report errors to the credit reporting bureaus as soon as possible.
 You can request a free credit report from each of the credit reporting bureaus — TransUnion, Equifax, and Experian — once a year.